FINANCIAL AID PROCESS

 Create the Federal Student Aid ID (FSA ID)

-The website address for the FAFSA has changed to: studentaid.gov
+The website address for the FAFSA is found at: studentaid.gov

 Student Financial Aid